Amy Coney Barrett hearing kicks off as Graham pleas for civility, Feinstein vows to grill Barrett on ObamaCare

 Graham, however, made clear that he believes it is important for Democrats to have an opportunity to make their case during the committee hearings.

-"We've done some things together and we've had some fight in this committee.
+"We've done some things together and we've had some fights in this committee.
 I'm trying to give you the time you need to make your case and you have every right in the world to make your case," Graham said to the Democrats.
 "I think I know how the vote's going to come out, but I think Judge Barrett is required for the good of the nation to submit to your questions and ours."

 The Barrett hearings are also happening as questions continue to surround Democratic presidential nominee Joe Biden and his running mate Sen. Kamala Harris, D-Calif., over whether they will pack the Supreme Court if elected.
 The pair has steadfastly refused to tell Americans what they will do on the issue.
 Multiple Senate Democrats have advocated for court-packing, which means adding seats to the Supreme Court by law and confirming justices to those seats that agree with your party politically.